OffchainLabs/nitro/README.md

 <img src="https://arbitrum.io/assets/arbitrum/logo_color.png" alt="Logo" width="80" height="80">

 Nitro is the latest iteration of the Arbitrum technology.
 It is a fully integrated, complete layer 2 optimistic rollup system, including fraud proofs, sequencer, token bridges, advanced calldata compression, and more.

-See the live docs-site [here](https://developer.arbitrum.io/) (or [here](https://github.com/OffchainLabs/arbitrum-docs) for markdown docs source).

-See [here](https://docs.arbitrum.io/audit-reports) for security audit reports.

 The Nitro stack is built on several innovations.
 At its core is a new prover, which can do Arbitrum’s classic interactive fraud proofs over WASM code.
 That means the L2 Arbitrum engine can be written and compiled using